abdksyed/EVA4/10_Training_LearningRates/Readme.md

 - Use this repo: https://github.com/davidtvs/pytorch-lr-finder (Links to an external site.)
     - Move LR Finder code to your modules
     - Implement LR Finder (for SGD, not for ADAM)
-    - Implement ReduceLROnPlatea: https://pytorch.org/docs/stable/optim.html#torch.optim.lr_scheduler.ReduceLROnPlateau (Links to an external site.)
+    - Implement ReduceLROnPlateau: https://pytorch.org/docs/stable/optim.html#torch.optim.lr_scheduler.ReduceLROnPlateau (Links to an external site.)
 - Find best LR to train your model
 - Use SDG with Momentum
 - Train for 50 Epochs.